Project-YXKJ/SilverStarSCS.Docs/source/function/bobbin_monitor.rst

 4. Set :option:`A12` to 1, enable the counter.
 5. Refer to the beginning of this chapter `Bobbin Remaining Amount`_, as the sewing, the remaining amount is counted down, when it reaches 0, the machine will stop, and the controller will throw a warning.
-A reset is needed if you want continue.
+If you want to continue, you need to perform a reset operation.

 How it works?
 ~~~~~~~~~~~~~